QuantEcon/lecture-source-py/source/rst/perm_income.rst

 We use a class of stochastic processes called `martingales <https://en.wikipedia.org/wiki/Martingale_%28probability_theory%29>`_

-A discrete time martingale is a stochastic process (i.e., a  sequence of random variables) :math:`\{X_t\}` with finite mean at each :math:`t` and satisfying
+A discrete-time martingale is a stochastic process (i.e., a  sequence of random variables) :math:`\{X_t\}` with finite mean at each :math:`t` and satisfying

 .. math::